 Parents who are eligible non-citizens will be required to submit copies of their immigration documentation.
 Instructions for completing this process will be emailed to the student.

 Schools Determine Eligibility

 Congress has given colleges and universities the sole responsibility for determining your eligibility for the Federal Direct Parent PLUS loan.
 We are also responsible for continuously monitoring your eligibility during the academic year.

-- fails to submit documents before the certification deadlines
+- fail to submit documents before the certification deadlines

-- receives additional aid over the cost of attendance
+- receive additional aid over the cost of attendance